 Therefore the constitutional dimensions of the current state of affairs are significant and a starting point is to consider how the constitutional arrangements might be improved to accommodate the means of ensuring that economies are managed so as to meet minimum standards of provision.
 One basic provision, is, for example, that of managing economic affairs so that the irresponsibe decisions of a small number of financial intermediaries does not put at risk segments of the population who have no connection with the activties and transactions concerned.
 For this to come about it is imperative that politicians recognise that macroeconomic theory and the policies spawned by this theory are highly flawed and high risk.
 In constitutional terms future activities need to enable the transparent detection as well as satisfaction of the preferences of the social and economic constituencies.
-These actions need to include policies that ensure that no constituent or economic unit imposes on the ability of others to achieve their objectives.
+These actions need to include policies that ensure that no constituent or economic unit constrains the freedom or ability of others to achieve their objectives.

 Recently, the common sense question, "Are there alternative policies that can avoid the shortcoming of the conventional policies?" has been raised in political circles, by the Governor of the Bank of England, members of the "Occupy Movement" and, indeed, throughout the constituency of the United Kingdom, European Union and world in general.
 This fundamental issues is being raised, largely by non-economists while most economists struggle with trying to find practical solutions within the pre-determined terrain of their particular "school of macroeconomics".
 This was the situation at the beginning of the last Century when Keynes published his book, "The General Theory of Employment, Interest & Money" (1936), the same exchanges occurred during the late 1970s and they are repeating themselves now.